 Opossums are mainly known as nest robbers.
 They like to suck the eggs.
 If they decide to eat a chicken, it will usually be baby chicks because they are smaller and easier to get.

 You will know that they have attacked your chickens because you will find remaining small, wet feathers in the place of your once precious baby bird.

 However, you will know that you’ve had an opossum in your eggs because they leave a big mushy mess behind in the nesting space.

 I’m not a huge snake fan.
-The main reason is because they eat your eggs and it is really hard to tell if they’ve been there.
+The main reason is that they eat your eggs and it is really hard to tell if they’ve been there.

-The reason is because they eat the eggs whole.
-So where a skunk will at least leave an egg shell behind to let you know they took it, a snake doesn’t give you that.
+The reason is that they eat the eggs whole.
+So where a skunk will at least leave an eggshell behind to let you know they took it, a snake doesn’t give you that.

 I have been so put out with chicken hawks this year.
 We have never had much of a problem in previous years.